middyjs/middy/docs/middlewares.md

 that were affected by the change.

 In this list the file keys are encoded [in a very peculiar way](http://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html) (urlencoded and space characters replaced by a `+`).
-It happens very often that you will use the key directly to perform operation on the file using the AWS S3 sdk, in such case, it's very easy to forget to decode the key correctly.
+Very often you will use the key directly to perform operations on the file using the AWS S3 SDK, in which case it's very easy to forget to decode the key correctly.

 This middleware, once attached, makes sure that every S3 event has the file keys properly normalized.